eeue56/gobaith/README.md

 _Non-developers probably should look at other existing tracker apps, rather than using this one.
 There's lots on the app stores._ This tracker comes with flexiblity at a cost in terms of how easy it is to use.

 You are expected to modify the tracking to adapt to your needs.
-The default tracking is suitable for those with mood disorders, or psychotic disorders.
+By default, there are several prompt packs for different mental disorders.
+You are able to create custom prompts without writing code.

 ## Screenshots